jeremiahflaga/jeremiahflaga.github.io-OLD/resume/sections/about.md

 - About {{ site.time | date: '%Y' | minus:2013 | minus:1}} years of experience in C# & .NET Framework (this includes some experience of using JavaScript/TypeScript for the frontend side)
 - More than one year of experience in mobile application development using Java & Android Platform
 - Some experience in refactoring code and writing tests

+<p class="lead">What can I contribute to your project?</p>

+- Fix bugs.
+- Add new features.
+- Refactor and clean up codebase [little-by-little as I work on it daily](https://medium.com/@kentbeck_7670/software-design-is-human-relationships-part-2-of-3-waiters-changers-and-sufficiency-4c0bb9a08d23) ([if needed](/2020/07/31/some-legacy-code-lessons-and-resources/)).
+- Write tests, if needed
+- If there is a need, I think I can teach younger developers the concepts of clean coding and clean architecture while working on your software, perhaps through pair programming, or through code reviews.